 Iraq’s Yazidi minority continues to suffer from the genocidal campaign waged by ISIS against their community in 2014.
 Today, thousands of Yazidis remain displaced, and many still bear extreme psychological trauma after enduring killings, abduction, torture, enslavement, and sexual violence on a massive scale.
 Although the U.S. and international community have taken measures to address stabilization and the humanitarian needs of Iraq’s minority communities, security issues and destroyed infrastructure remain key challenges in Sinjar District, the ancestral homeland of the Yazidis, and complicate efforts to rebuild communities and foster local reconciliation.
 “One Yazidi Family vs. ISIS” follows a Yazidi family with members scattered across Iraq, Syria, and Germany as they try to cope in the aftermath of displacement and abduction.

-Nancy Lindborg, welcoming remarks
+The Honorable Nancy Lindborg, welcoming remarks

-Ambassador Emily Haber, remarks
+Ambassador Emily Haber, introductory remarks

 German Ambassador to the United States

 Ambassador Fareed Yasseen